tess-vu/nyc-311-heat-and-ml-shap/Project_Report_mark.md

 -   Percent Non-White (1 - B02001_002E / B01003_001E)
     -   (1 - White Count / Total Population)

 Justifications for these variables highlight socioeconomic issues and how heat-related issues disproportionately affect different communities as well as how different communities interact with public services like New York City's 311.
-Educated and higher-income individuals may know how to navigate what their cities offer, limited English speakers may have more barriers accessing 311 services, renters may face more infrastructural issues compared to owners,
+Educated and higher-income individuals may know how to navigate what their cities offer, limited English speakers may have more barriers accessing 311 services, renters may face more infrastructural issues compared to owners.

 ### Urban Environmental Data